ToshkaDev/starter-hugo-research-group/content/authors/aneel-biswas/_index.md

 ---
 <!--StartFragment-->

-I am a recent graduate of Ohio State in Molecular Genetics looking to pursue a PhD in the near future.
 My work in Jouline lab is focused on the evolution of serine-threonine kinases (Pkinases).
 In particular, I am interested in the presence and distribution of STKs in prokaryotes.
 In addition to biology I have an interest and education in computer science.

 <!--EndFragment-->